From Community Giver to Business Seller: The Mindset Shift No One Talks About

 • Bags of groceries to take home

-• Connection to free counseling, legal aid, and housing assistance
+• Connection to free counseling, legal aid, housing

 • Immediate gratitude from recipients